-When you get traffic from traffic sources like Add Words or Facebook CPM or use any other ad network for your digital advertising such as banner advertising, popunders, in app video ads or any type of online, visually-based ad, and Targeting Niche As Seen on TV you can use the CPM, CPV (cost per view), EPV (earnings per view) and CTR (click through rate) numbers to figure out if you are getting a decent CPC.
+When you get traffic from traffic sources like Add Words or Facebook CPM or use any other ad network for your digital advertising such as banner advertising, popunders, in app video ads or any type of online, visually-based ad, and Targeting Niche Auto Insurance you can use the CPM, CPV (cost per view), EPV (earnings per view) and CTR (click through rate) numbers to figure out if you are getting a decent CPC.
 CPC is easy to calculate: If you spend $1 to get 1,000 impressions ($1 CPM) and you get 10 clicks (effective 1 percent CTR), then you paid $1 CPM and received a $0.10 CPC.

 - [ISPID] – ID of ISP of visitor,

 - [ISPNAME] – Name of ISP of visitor,

 - [BID] – CPM price of the impression.

 - [SCREENRESOLUTION] – Detected screen resolution of the visitor,

 - [OSNAME] – Operating System name, for example Windows 8.1,

 - [BROWSERNAME] – Browser name, for example Firefox 32,

 - [DEVICENAME] – Name of the device that visitor uses to browse the Internet, for example Apple iPhone,